Newman-Janis algorithm's application to regular black hole models: Introduction

 Apart from Kerr's unique exact solution \cite{Kerr:1963ud}, there are still only a few ways to introduce rotation into spacetime.
 The first in origin is the Newman{--}Janis~algorithm~(NJA).
 This algorithm provides a set of steps to derive the axially symmetric solutions from the spherically symmetric ones: the Kerr metric from the Schwarzschild one \cite{Newman:1965tw} and the Kerr{--}Newman from the Reissner{--}Nordstr\"{o}m~one~\cite{Newman:1965my}.
 This approach is based on introducing a vierbein, or tetrad, of null vectors and a series of complex coordinate conjugation transformations.
-We do not dwell on the steps' details here since we follow the NJA below.
-The rigorous validity of a complex coordinate transform in the Schwarzschild{--}to{--}Kerr case rests on two assumptions: the spacetime is an empty solution of Einstein's equations and belongs to the Kerr{--}Schild algebraic class \cite{Schiffer}.
+We do not dwell on the steps' details here, since we follow the NJA below.
+The rigorous validity of a complex coordinate transform in the Schwarzschild{--}to{--}Kerr case rests on two assumptions: the spacetime is an empty solution of Einstein's equations and belongs to the Kerr{--}Schild algebraic class~\cite{Schiffer}.
 The existence of the Kerr{--}Newman solution indicates that the first one is not necessary for the NJA to be successful in general.
 As for the second assumption, the representation of the metric in the Kerr{--}Schild form provides validity for the complex coordinate transformation in GR~\cite{Gurses:1975vu}.
 However, if the metric is not reducible to this form, this does not imply that the complex coordinate transformation is unfair; no one has any conception of whether it will yield reasonable results.
-This is established by the fulfillment of Einstein's equations.
+This is established by the fulfillment of Einstein's equations\footnote{Here, we would like to note that the application of the NJA to an arbitrary non-GR spherically symmetric solution leads to pathologies possessing naked singularities \cite{Hansen:2013owa}; application to the case of GR with a minimally coupled massless/self-interacting scalar field miscarries \cite{Pirogov:2013wia,Bogush:2020lkp,Franzin:2021yvf}.}.
 Notwithstanding, the NJA is widely used to generate regular rotating solutions \cite{Brahma:2020eos,Xu:2021lff,Mazza:2021rgq,Johannsen:2011dh,Modesto:2010rv,Caravelli:2010ff,Ghosh:2012ji,Bambi:2013ufa}, disregarding either the source of a seed metric and/or its rotating counterpart.
 The uncertainty of a coordinate transform originating from different ways of getting real quantities from complex ones \cite{Drake:1998gf,Caravelli:2010ff,Erbin:2016lzq} is also worth noting.
 To avoid the ambiguous coordinate complexification, one can generate a stationary solution by implication of a new unknown function arising as a conformal metric multiplier \cite{Azreg-Ainou:2014aqa,Azreg-Ainou:2014pra}.
 The explicit form of this function is governed by the reducibility of a rotated metric to the Boyer{--}Lindquist form \cite{Boyer:1966qh} and the Einstein equations.
-Consequently, this technique assumes that the physical source is known, though one uses this approach to gain "exact" solutions, overlooking the seed metric's sources~\cite{Xu:2021lff}.
+Consequently, this technique assumes that the physical source is known, though one uses this approach to gain “exact" solutions, overlooking the seed metric's sources~\cite{Xu:2021lff}.
 A vacuum or electrovacuum axisymmetric solution can be obtained via the Ernst equation~\cite{Ernst:1967wx,Ernst:1967by}; its generalization to other non-vacuum cases is unknown.
 Since the regularized GR solution requires a violation of energy dominance conditions, this may lead to interpolation between a regular black hole and a wormhole.
-As to the wormhole case, attempts to gain an analytical stationary generalization, even for the simplest known Bronnikov{--}Ellis wormhole \cite{Bronnikov:1973fh,Ellis:1973yv}, fail \cite{Volkov:2021blw}; while the remaining solutions to the non-vacuum Einstein equations are known either perturbatively in the slow rotation approximation \cite{Kashargin:2007mm,Kashargin:2008pk} or numerically \cite{Kleihaus:2014dla,Chew:2016epf}.
+As to the wormhole case, attempts to gain an analytical stationary generalization, even for the simplest known Bronnikov{--}Ellis wormhole \cite{Bronnikov:1973fh,Ellis:1973yv}, fail \cite{Volkov:2021blw}; whereas the remaining solutions to the non-vacuum Einstein equations are known either perturbatively in the slow rotation approximation \cite{Kashargin:2007mm,Kashargin:2008pk} or numerically \cite{Kleihaus:2014dla,Chew:2016epf}.